Iranian security official confirms fire at Evin prison, says situation is under control after social media footage emerges - Local News 8

 CNN cannot independently verify the situation.

+Callamard noted the prison is “notorious” and retweeted a post from journalist Jason Rezaian whose “544 Days” podcast recounts the time he spent incarcerated in the prison.

+“Evin is no ordinary prison.
+Many of Iran’s best & brightest have spent long stretches confined there, where brave women & men are denied their basic rights for speaking truth to power,” Rezaian wrote.
+“The regime is responsible for what happens to those inside right now.”

-Girls and woman have led the nationwide protest movement that has gripped Iran following the death of a young woman in police custody.
+Meanwhile, cities throughout Iran remain gripped in nationwide protest movements led by girls and women following the death of a young woman in police custody.

 In September, 22-year-old Mahsa Amini died after she was detained by the country’s morality police for allegedly not wearing her hijab properly.
 Iranian authorities have since unleashed a brutal crackdown on demonstrators, who have united around a range of grievances with the country’s authoritarian regime.